DWTechs/Winstan.js/README.md

 - Only 1 small dependency to check inputs variables
 - Very lightweight
 - Thoroughly tested
-- Works in Javascript, Typescript
+- Works in Javascript and Typescript
 - Can be used as EcmaScrypt module
 - Written in Typescript

 ## Support

-- node: 16
+- node: 22

 This is the oldest targeted versions.
 The library should work properly on older versions of Node.js but we do not support it officially.